byui-cse/cse251-course/week01/prepare.md

     f.close()
 ```

 This works great in a single-threaded program.
 But when we have, say two threads, it can become a problem.
-Remember, you as the programmer can't control which thread runs, or when the operating system will switch to another thread and for how long they will run when they have the CPU.
+Remember, you as the programmer can't control which thread runs on the cpu, or when the operating system will switch to another thread and for how long they will run when they have the CPU.

 | Thread A | Thread B |
 |---|---|